DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KaethrynViloria/README.md

 - We also discussed about the algorithm time complexity
 - I learned about division and modulo operator
 - I also learned about Caesar Cipher.

+#week 12
+- I've learned about graph theory.
+- It is important to remember this notation: G= (V,E).
+The degree of a vertex is the number of edges incident with it.
+Counting the degree is important for the handshaking theorem.
+- The handshaking theorem is stated as : 2e= Σ deg(v)
+- An Euler circuit contains every edge of the graph and the nodes of the graph have even degrees.
+An Euler path is a simple path that contains every edge of the graph and there are exactly two nodes with odd degrees.
+- A Hamilton path is a simple path that passes through every node exactly once.
+The Hamilton circuit passes through every node exactly once and covers all nodes.
+Dirac's theorem states that if a graph has n vertices which is greater than or equal to 3 and the degree of every vertex is at least n/2 then the graph has a Hamilton circuit.
+For Ore's theorem, it states that if a graph has n vertices which is greater than or equal to 3 such that deg(u) + deg(v) is greater than or equal to n then the graph has a Hamilton circuit.
+- A planar graph is a graph which can be drawn without any edges crossing (rearrange if necessary).
+- To know the number of regions a planar graph has, use Euler's formula which is r = e-v+2.
+- Kuratowski's theorem states that when a graph has a subgraph of K 3,3 or K 5 then it is not planar.

+#week 13
+- graph coloring is helpful because you can see if two nodes (or islands) are adjacent or not.
+- in graph coloring, recycling of colors is important, and we must get the minimum number of colors which is known as the chromatic number.
+- The four color theorem states that for a planar graph, the chromatic number is no greater than four.
+- A cycle is a graph with a complete loop; furthermore, if it has odd nodes then it has 3 colors, otherwise, it has 2 colors for graph coloring.
+- A tree is a connected undirected graph with no simple circuits.
+Futhermore, I've learned about the rooted tree, m-ary tree, ordered rooted tree and properties of trees.
+- We discussed about modeling computation.
+- I've learned that a compiler is a program that reads a program written in a source language then translates it into the target language.
+Furthermore, in programming, we are concerned only with the syntax or form.
+- I've learned about the finite automaton and how to trace it.